Filter

 ₹650

-An DIAMINE 30 ml Matador Ink Bottle is a container designed to hold liquid ink, and it is commonly used for refilling fountain pens, dip pens, or other writing instruments.
+An DIAMINE 30 ml Graphite Ink Bottle is a container designed to hold liquid ink, and it is commonly used for refilling fountain pens, dip pens, or other writing instruments.
 The ink inside the bottle is typically a liquid or viscous substance that can be dispensed in controlled amounts.
 Ink bottles come in various sizes, designs, and materials, catering to different preferences and needs.
 Key Features of Ink Bottles: Bottle Design: Ink bottles come in different shapes and designs, ranging from classic and elegant to modern and artistic.
 Some bottles are designed with wide openings for easy filling, while others may have built-in ink reservoirs or unique features.
 Ink Capacity: The capacity of an ink bottle varies, with common sizes ranging from 30 milliliters (ml) to 100 ml or more.
 Larger bottles are suitable for those who use ink frequently or prefer having a generous supply.
 Sealing Mechanism: Many ink bottles are equipped with a sealing mechanism to prevent evaporation and keep the ink fresh.
 This can include screw-on caps, cork stoppers, or other airtight closures.
 Ink Color and Type: Ink bottles are available in a wide range of colors, allowing users to choose from standard black and blue to vibrant and unique shades.
 Different types of ink, such as waterproof or archival inks, are also available.
 Branding and Labels: Ink bottles often feature branding, labeling, or artwork that reflects the ink brand or collection.
 Some brands offer limited-edition or specialty inks with unique packaging.
 Compatibility: Ink bottles are designed for use with specific types of pens or writing instruments.
 Some bottles have wide mouths suitable for filling fountain pens, while others may be designed for use with dip pens or other tools.
 Glass vs. Plastic: Ink bottles are commonly made of glass or plastic.
 Glass bottles are often preferred for their aesthetic appeal and durability, while plastic bottles may be more portable and lighter.
 Usage Tips for Ink Bottles: Shake Before Use: Some inks may settle over time.
 Before filling a pen, gently shake the ink bottle to ensure an even distribution of color and particles.
 Fill Pens Carefully: When filling a fountain pen, dip pen, or other writing instrument, fill it carefully to avoid spills.
 Follow the pen manufacturer's instructions for filling.
 Close Tightly: Ensure that the ink bottle is closed tightly after use to prevent evaporation and maintain the freshness of the ink.
 Store Properly: Store ink bottles in a cool, dry place away from direct sunlight.
 Avoid extreme temperatures to prevent changes in ink properties.
 Explore Ink Properties: Some inks may have unique properties, such as shading, sheen, or shimmer.
 Explore and experiment with different inks to discover their characteristics.
 Cleaning: Clean the rim or threads of the ink bottle before closing it to prevent ink from drying and interfering with the seal.
 Try Sample Sizes: Some ink brands offer sample-sized bottles, allowing users to try out different colors before committing to a larger bottle.
 Ink bottles are not only functional containers for writing fluids but also part of the aesthetic and enjoyable experience of using fountain pens and other specialty writing instruments.
 They come in a variety of styles, catering to both practical and aesthetic preferences of users.

 Bottle of 30 ml